r-grandorder/tri-hermes/en/pages/heiankyo.md

 Well, it’s been attempting to communicate in our languages,so the possibility is technically there…

 **Sion:**
 But the <ruby><rb>Accomplish Measure</rb><rt>Lifespan Engravement Measurement Pin</rt></ruby>,a vital component of the Black Barrel, won’t be able to measure the lifespan of the “Alien God”.

 **Holmes:**
 Hoh.
 And what’s the reasoning for that?

 **Holmes:**
 Isn’t the Black Barrel a weapon that specializes in overturning such “performance differences”?

 **Sion:**
 Because it could trivially create a gravitational sphere by raising an arm.

 **Sion:**
 It was a black hole no matter how you look at itIt’s operating on a system we simply can’t beat.

 **Sion:**
-You’re all aware of what a black hole is, right?They’re pits of darkness that absorb everything.
+You’re all aware of what a black hole is, right?
+They’re pits of darkness that absorb everything.

 **Sion:**
 The idea of them being pitfalls is just a metaphor,to speak properly, they drag everything in.

 **Sion:**
 The reason why they’re so dark is because even light cannot escape from that pull.

 **Sion:**
 The speed of light is approximately 300,000 kilometers per second.
 According to our laws of physics,here is nothing that can exceed that speed.

 **Sion:**
 That’s why my system can’t cope with someone who can just make themexist without even thinking about it.

 **Goredolf:**
-I-I see.Sure, that gravitational field was absurd, but…
+I-I see.
+Sure, that gravitational field was absurd, but…

 **Goredolf:**
 Are you saying that you can’t defeat something that is a black hole?

 **Sion:**
 No, I don’t want to say that it’s strong because it can make black holes, but that’s how this case is…

 **Sion:**
-It’s pretty simple to increase the strength of a gravitational field.All you have to do is compress matter and raise its density.
+It’s pretty simple to increase the strength of a gravitational field.
+All you have to do is compress matter and raise its density.

 **Sion:**
 For example, if you compressed the Earth down to the size of your fingertip, it would become a black hole.

 **Sion:**
-The theory of that has been known for some time.But it’s simply impossible to do with the technology of the current mankind.
+The theory of that has been known for some time.
+But it’s simply impossible to do with the technology of the current mankind.

 **Sion:**
 On the other hand, such phenomena occur regularly throughout the universe.

 **Sion:**
 A black hole forms in the final moments of enormous stars,

 **Sion:**
 When they can no longer support their own mass, and collapse in on themselves.

 **Sion:**
-It’s a mundane event in the cycle of the system of the universe.In other words&mdash;
+It’s a mundane event in the cycle of the system of the universe.
+In other words&mdash;

 **Holmes:**
 <u>It uses the system of the universe</u>.

 **Holmes:**
 Our common sense uses entirely different units of measurement…is that what you mean?

 **Sion:**
 Unfortunately, yes.

 **Sion:**
 The Black Barrel targets “life” no matter how powerful it is.

 **Sion:**
 Mankind has yet to reach the level of being able to measure the lifespan of “stars” and “planets”,

 **Sion:**
 so we cannot substitute formulae for that into our weapons.

 **Sion:**
 The fact that we could defeat the Gods of Olympus was a hypothesis that could only apply in the Lostbelt&mdash;

 **Sion:**
 Because “no matter what they may be, they are the cornerstones of human history”.

 **Mash:**
 Then you’re saying&mdash;the Black Barrel, a weapon that uses the lifespan of its target, won’t stop the “Alien God”.

 **Sion:**
-Yes, that’s correct.The battle against the “Alien God” will be one of pure energy.
+Yes, that’s correct.
+The battle against the “Alien God” will be one of pure energy.

 **Sion:**
 If our opponent has planetary-grade output,then we have to be armed with a weapon of planetary-grade output.

 ---